isocpp/CppCoreGuidelines/CONTRIBUTING.md

 your local changes are appropriate to pull back into the original guidelines, please open an [Issue](https://github.com/isocpp/CppCoreGuidelines/issues) which can lead to a pull request.
 - **Maintain the Guidelines** The C++ Core Guidelines were created from a wealth of knowledge spread across a number of organizations worldwide.
-If you or your organization is passionate about helping to create the guidelines consider becoming an editor or maintainer.
+If you or your organization is passionate about helping to create the guidelines, consider becoming an editor or maintainer.
 If you're a C++ expert who is serious about participating, please [email coreguidelines@isocpp.org](mailto:coreguidelines@isocpp.org?subject=Maintain the C++ Code Guidelines).